swat-model/pySWATPlus/docs/CONTRIBUTING.md

 # Contributing to pySWATPlus

-Thank you for considering contributing to `pySWATPlus`, an open-source Python package to provide a programmatic interface to the SWAT+ model.
-We welcome contributions to enhance its functionality for navigating `TxtInOut` folders, modifying input parameters, running simulations, and performing sensitivity analysis and calibration.
-This document outlines how to contribute effectively.
+Thank you for considering contributing to `pySWATPlus`, an open-source Python package that provides a programmatic interface for interacting with the `SWAT+` model.
+We welcome contributions that enhance its functionality, including navigating `TxtInOut` folders, modifying input parameters, running simulations, performing sensitivity analyses, and calibrating models.
+This document outlines the steps to contribute effectively.

 ## Getting Started